-Wash sheets, blankets, and mattress pads every 1 to 2 weeks in hot water (at least 130°F).
+Wash sheets, blankets, and mattress pads every week in hot water (at least 130°F).

-Remove stuffed animals and other things that collect dust, such as wall hangings, knickknacks, and books—especially in the bedroom.
+Remove stuffed animals and other things that collect dust, especially in the bedroom.
+This includes wall hangings, knickknacks, and books.

 Dust your home every week with a damp cloth.
 Vacuum once a week.
-Use HEPA (high efficiency particulate air) filters or double-ply bags in the vacuum cleaner.
-Or, use a vacuum designed to lessen allergens.
+Use HEPA (high efficiency particulate air) filters or 2-ply bags in the vacuum cleaner.
+Or use a vacuum designed to reduce allergens.

-If someone else can’t dust and vacuum for you, wearing a filter mask may help.
+If someone else can’t dust and vacuum for you, wearing a filter mask while you clean may help.

 Reduce indoor humidity